AY2526S1-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **Aspect: Partial editing**

-- Only provided fields are updated.
+- Only provided optional fields are updated.
-- Missing parameters mean “no change”.
+- Missing parameters remain the same.
-- This matches the behavior of other playbook.io commands (e.g., `find` and `delete` using name-based lookups).

 ---